felipeln/myStudy/docs/02-git.md

 &nbsp;

-- Add all untracked files to be tracked, ready to be commited
+- Add all untracked files to be tracked (staged area), ready to be commited

 ```git
 git add .